whrss9527/go-template/README.md

    return RedisClient
 }

-// InitTestRedis 实例化一个可以用于单元测试的redis
+// InitTestRedis instantiates a Redis client for unit testing.
 func InitTestRedis() {
    mr, err := miniredis.Run()
    if err != nil {
       panic(err)
    }
-   // 打开下面命令可以测试链接关闭的情况
+   // Uncomment the following command to test the case where the link is closed.
    // defer mr.Close()

    RedisClient = redis.NewClient(&redis.Options{